 Category : Articles

-A chiller service company can carry out diagnosis even when a wiring diagram is not available- our engineers can trace the wiring around the chiller.
+A chiller service company can carry out electrical testing and diagnosis even when a wiring diagram is not available- our engineers can trace the wiring around a chiller.

 News Article No.3

-This often aids with diagnosis even when there is a wiring diagram, as to have your eyes on a component often makes more sense than a symbol.
+Doing this often aids with the diagnosis even when there is a wiring diagram, as having your eyes on a component often makes more sense than a symbol.
 In any case, our engineers carry out system testing with Fluke multimetes and ammeters.
-We carry a range of thermocouples and probes to be used in conjunction with our calibrated digital thermometers.
-We use these along with comparators to carry out leak testing…

 Chiller Service Company Monitoring